angelicadvocate/CWA-Ingest-Buddy/README.md

 ### 🔧 What it does

-- Moves files from your “books” folder to temporary folders to protect your originals. 📂➡️🗂️
+- Moves files from your “My-Books” folder to temporary folders to protect your originals. 📂➡️🗂️
 - Checks for duplicate file names and matching hash values. 🔍✅
 - Truncates and formats file names for better compatibility with CWA’s ingest workflow. ✂️📝
 - Safely moves prepared files into the “ingest” folder for CWA to process. 🚚📥

 This helps you maintain a clean and organized library while working within the limitations of the Calibre book processor.